Speed, fatigue and alcohol remain the main causes of death and injury on Australian roads.

 The multi-million dollar value of the settlement the parties reached illustrates the potential value of confidential information as an asset.
 Commercially valuable confidential information is an asset that every organisation in Australia possesses.
 Its value depends almost entirely on the actions, policies and procedures of the organisation to protect and manage its information, and this is no less true in the context of autonomous vehicles technology.

 Failure to protect confidential information can have significant reputational, operational and financial adverse consequences.
+It may also concede a critical competitive advantage.
 The challenges of protecting confidential information in a collaboration are self-evident.
-By sharing information with third parties, some of whom may be competitors, the risk of an unauthorised and unintended disclosure of that information increases.
+By sharing information with third parties, some of whom may be competitors, the risk of an unauthorized and unintended disclosure of that information increases.

-For example, South Australia requires that the minister for transport must keep confidential any information which is commercially sensitive or for which a person has requested that such information remain confidential.
+For example, legislation in South Australia requires that the Minister for Transport must keep confidential any information which is commercially sensitive or for which a person has requested that such information remain confidential.40

-Included in the amendments made to the Road Transport Act in 2017 to facilitate trials in NSW, a person must provide to the minister any information that may be requested relating to the trial.
-The act also provides that the Minister may then provide any information to any other person or body if the minister considers it reasonable to do so for law enforcement or road safety purposes.
+Included in the amendments made to the Road Transport Act in 2017 to facilitate trials in NSW, a person must provide to the Minister for Transport any information that may be requested relating to the trial.
+The act also provides that the Minister for Transport may then provide any information to any other person or body if the minister considers it reasonable to do so for law enforcement or road safety purposes.

 Those requirements should be read in the context that the Road Transport Act also contemplates that regulations will be made in respect of the confidentiality of information.
-Further, national guidelines for trials of autonomous vehicles , agreed between the responsible state and territory ministers, recognise the concern regarding disclosure of confidential information.
-The guidelines for trials of autonomous vehicles in Australia , suggest that a high-level description of the technology being trialled must be provided, not for the purposes of disclosing commercially sensitive information, but to allow the road transport agency to assess the safety risks of the trial.
-If information provided is confidential, the guidelines suggest that the road transport agency should respect this and the trialling organisation’s intellectual property.
+Further, national guidelines for trials of autonomous vehicles,41 agreed between the responsible state and territory ministers, recognise the concern regarding disclosure of confidential information.
+The guidelines for trials of autonomous vehicles in Australia,42 suggest that a high-level description of the technology being trialed must be provided, not for the purposes of disclosing commercially sensitive information, but to allow the road transport agency to assess the safety risks of the trial.
+If information provided is confidential, the guidelines suggest that the road transport agency should respect this and the trialing organisation’s intellectual property.

 Protecting confidential information will also become more difficult if autonomous vehicle trials are part of publicly funded research.
 In its “Intellectual Property Arrangements” report in December 2016, the Australian Productivity Commission recommended open access to publicly funded research.
 If this recommendation is implemented, which would be consistent with an “open innovation” era, testing and research into the use of autonomous vehicles that is the subject of publicly funded research would cease to be confidential information.